14 day free trial, no credit card required →

 Format preferences play a major role.
 The algorithm tracks which content types you engage with most.
 If you consistently watch videos to completion, you'll see more video.
 If you tend to engage with photos, you'll see more photos.
 This is why performance varies by account — the algorithm learns individual preferences.

 Posting timing matters for early engagement.
 Publishing when your audience is active generates the initial interaction burst that signals relevance to the algorithm.
-Check our guide on the best times to post on Facebook for data-backed posting windows.
+For a complete breakdown of optimal posting times, see our best time to post on Facebook guide.

 How the Reels Algorithm Works